Our use of Cookies

 The UK plant health service is a generic description of the units that co-operate to provide plant quarantine and plant certification services in England, Wales, Scotland, Northern Ireland, the Channel Isles and the Isle of Man.

-Third parties may be authorised to perform specific phytosanitary actions on behalf of the NPPO under the Official Controls Regulation 2017/625 (OCR) and, the Official Controls (Animals, Feed and Food, Plant Health etc.) (Amendment) (EU Exit) Regulations 2020 with the exception of the issuance of Phytosanitary Certificates (PC).
+In England and Wales, third parties may be authorised to perform specific phytosanitary actions on behalf of the NPPO under the Official Controls Regulation 2017/625 (OCR) and, the Official Controls (Animals, Feed and Food, Plant Health etc.) (Amendment) (EU Exit) Regulations 2020 with the exception of the issuance of PC.
 PHEATS enables authorised persons to perform certain phytosanitary actions, which in this case is the physical inspection of all produce and cut flowers exported under PHEATS.
 These authorised persons must also ensure phytosanitary security is maintained.
 This is in contrast to exports outside of PHEATS, where PHSI conduct all physical inspections of plant commodities for export.
 The NPPO retains ultimate responsibility for ensuring the phytosanitary actions have been performed according to the NPPO’s requirements.

 It is essential that all businesses participating in the scheme have an understanding of the rules and procedures involved in phytosanitary certification of their export commodities, and training and assessments will be provided.

-Further information about plant health exports is available from the GOV.UK webpages.
+Further information about plant health exports is available from the GOV.UK.

 Eligibility to Join the Scheme